obfusk/fdroid-fakesigner-poc/README.md

 Handling common cases correctly is fairly easy, but handling edge cases correctly is hard; rolling your own implementation without the required expertise and care to get it right is irresponsible.

+### Update (2025-01-06)

+F-Droid claims that the latest vulnerability "does not affect the repository on f-droid.org".
+Which suggests that they do not understand the significance of this certificate pinning bypass, or they do not believe certificate pinning is meant to provide protection against a compromise of an upstream repository without a compromise of the upstream signing key.
+Both are worrying.

+All of the vulnerabilities described here were discovered by us *by accident*, looking into things like key rotation, signature copying, and security scans for IzzyOnDroid, not vulnerabilities in `fdroidserver`.
+The first one was independently discovered and reported a year earlier, and subsequently ignored.

+The latest vulnerability, the incorrect regex, was not something we specifically predicted.
+But we warned F-Droid that their approach to handling certificate pinning with custom code independent of the signature verification using `apksigner` was full of mistakes and fundamentally flawed, which proved to be correct again and again.

+We recommended "using the official `apksig` library (used by `apksigner`) to both verify APK signatures and return the first signer's certificate to avoid these kind of implementation inconsistencies and thus further vulnerabilities like this one".
+We even provided a Python implementation for that.
+All of our recommendations were ignored.
+We find this careless approach to security far more worrying than the impact of the individual vulnerabilities described here.

 ## PoC